kaidenstrickland/Azure-Sentinel-SOC/README.md

 <h2>Step 2: Creating a Virtual Network</h2>

-- <b>Purpose: To create an isolated private network in the cloud where the VM can communicate with other Azure services.</b>
+- <b>To create an isolated private network in the cloud where the VM can communicate with other Azure services.</b>
 <p align="center">
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/90cd2232-c8a8-45f5-a5e5-ca0ca243d5ec" />

 <h2>Step 3: Creating the Virtual Machine / Honeypot</h2>

-- <b>Purpose: To act as the vulnerable target exposed to the internet to attract and record unauthorized access attempts.</b>
+- <b>To act as the vulnerable target exposed to the internet to attract and record unauthorized access attempts.</b>
 <p align="center">
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/7810b4cc-85ff-40e7-9bcf-bb4155810dba" />